Spain: Landscapes from the Camino de Santiago

 Included Meals: Breakfast, Lunch

-After a bountiful breakfast, travel to a gorgeous overlook to admire panoramas of mountains and sea.
-From here, you descend to the beach through misty pine groves, lush heather, and fields strewn with rocks.
-You will walk Camino Norte, past a few scenic ocean views with dramatic cliffs, before you gather with your group for a typical Asturian lunch.
-Then, travel by shuttle to Castilla and León.
-We’ll break up the three-hour drive with scenic stops along the way.
+After a bountiful breakfast, travel to Isla.
+From here, descend to the beach through misty pine groves, lush heather, and fields scattered with rocks.
+Walk a stretch of the Camino Norte, passing a few scenic ocean views framed by dramatic cliffs, before gathering with your group for a typical Asturian lunch.

 Included Meals: Breakfast, Lunch, Dinner

-Las Herrerías to O Cebreiro; 3 -5 miles, moderate, 2,000-ft. elevation gain.
-Travel to Monforte de Lemos
+Las Herrerías to O Cebreiro; 3-5 miles, moderate, 2,000-ft. elevation gain

 Included Meals: Breakfast, Dinner

-After a revitalizing hike, you take a short shuttle to tour a traditional pottery studio, concluding your visit with a tasting of local wine accompanied by local farm products.
-Later, return to your parador to unwind before you reconvene for a walk to Monforte de Lemos and a guided city tour.
-Here, the local guide will explore the old Jewish Quarter, a warren of cobbled lanes, such as Calle Zapaterías, where craftsmen and men of letters opened shops and offices.
-Dinner is on your own this evening, perhaps in town after your tour concludes.
+Later, return to your parador to unwind before reconvening for a walk into Monforte de Lemos for a guided city tour.
+Your local guide will lead you through the old Jewish Quarter—a maze of cobbled lanes such as Calle Zapaterías—where craftsmen and scholars once opened shops and offices.
+Dinner is on your own this evening, perhaps at one of the town’s restaurants after your tour concludes.

 Included Meals: Breakfast, Lunch

-Arrival in Santiago de Compostela.
 Camino Finisterre to Cathedral; 5 miles, easy to moderate, 600 ft. elevation gain and 400 ft. elevation loss

-Once in Santiago de Compostela, you make your way through the Old Town to the venerated Cathedral.
-Narrow granite-cobbled streets loop past the Plaza de Cervantes with its small statue of the writer, and on to the Plaza de Obradeiros, overlooked by the Cathedral’s main façade.
-The grand plaza is crowded with pilgrims who have walked for weeks or even months.
-After the lunch at your leisure, meet a local guide for a walking tour of Santiago de Compostela, including entrance to the Cathedral.
-Construction of this Cathedral, now a UNESCO World Heritage site, began in 1075 over the remains of a pre-Romanesque church.
-Expansion and embellishment continued from the 16th through the 18th centuries as it gained importance as an Episcopal see and place of pilgrimage—the third most important destination for Christians after Rome and Jerusalem
+After lunch at your leisure, meet a local guide for a walking tour of Santiago de Compostela, including entrance to the Cathedral.
+Construction of this UNESCO World Heritage site began in 1075 over the remains of a pre-Romanesque church.
+Expansion and embellishment continued through the 16th to 18th centuries, as it grew in prominence as an episcopal seat and became the third most important pilgrimage destination in Christianity—after Rome and Jerusalem.

 Included Meals: Breakfast, Dinner